Black Cat Night

 ~ Black Cat, Rainer Maria Rilke (1875-1926)

-Although black cats have been tarred with a bad reputation in many cultures and stories, they are considered good omens in many others!
-If you’re a single woman in Japan, owning a black cat is said to increase your number of suitors; if you’re in Germany and one crosses your path from right to left, good things are on the horizon.
-In Scotland the arrival of a strange black cat to your home is said to be a sign of prosperity and a very good omen.
-Not only were cats welcome aboard British vessels to hunt mice, but sailors generally thought a black cat in particular would bring good luck and ensure a safe return home.
-A few of these sailor cats have been enshrined in maritime history, like Tiddles, who traveled more than 30,000 miles during his time with the Royal Navy.
-His favorite pastime was playing with the capstan’s bell-rope.
-Never chase away a black cat from your house!
-Meow and Hiss!
+Although black cats have been tarred with an undeserved bad reputation in many cultures and stories, they are considered good luck animals and omens in many others!
+In Japan, owning a black cat is said to increase a single woman's number of suitors, while in Germany a black cat crossing your path (left to right) augurs imminent good fortune.
+In Scotland the arrival of a strange black cat to your home is also said to be a sign of coming prosperity!
+Not only were cats welcome aboard British vessels to hunt mice, sailors believed a black cat in particular would bring good luck and ensure a safe return home!
+Many of these sailor cats have been enshrined in maritime history.
+Tiddles, a black cat of the Royal Navy, traveled more than 30,000 miles with his crew and spent his off-duty hours playing with the capstan’s bell-rope.
+Though the Royal Navy banned cats and other pet animals from all ships on the ocean in 1975, cats are still common on many private ships.
+Meow and Hiss! 🖤 🐈 🖤

 Meow and Hiss!